menus12/skill39-wsc2017-mod-c/deployment/roles/switchports/README.md

 switchports
 =========

-This role is used for spanning-tree configuration on IOS switches
+This role is used for switchports configuration on IOS switches

 Requirements
 ------------